Cameron Lee

-Cameron Lee (born December 28, 1993) is an American former professional football offensive guard who played for the Chicago Bears of the National Football League (NFL).
-He played college football at Illinois State and signed with the New Orleans Saints as an undrafted free agent in 2017.
+Cameron Lee (born December 28, 1993) is an American former professional football player who was an offensive guard for the Chicago Bears of the National Football League (NFL).
+He played college football for the Illinois State Redbirds and signed with the New Orleans Saints as an undrafted free agent in 2017.

 Professional career

 New Orleans Saints

 Lee signed with the New Orleans Saints as an undrafted free agent on May 1, 2017.
 He was waived by the team on June 16, 2017.

 Cincinnati Bengals

 On June 27, 2017, Lee signed with the Cincinnati Bengals.
 He was waived by the team on September 2, 2017.

 Chicago Bears

 On September 3, 2017, Lee was signed to the Chicago Bears' practice squad.
 He was promoted to the active roster on December 5, 2017.
 He appeared in two games for the Bears during the 2017 season, playing in 20 snaps on offense and five snaps on special teams.
 He was waived on May 14, 2018.